Dodgers' Seager NLCS MVP after 5 HRS, 11 RBIs against Braves - WHIZ News

 Even though he went 0 for 5 and left five runners on base in the Dodgers’ clinching 4-3 win Sunday night, Seager homered three times in the previous two games when they were also facing elimination.

-“It wasn’t me, it was this team,” Seager said after accepting the MVP trophy.
+“Obviously it wasn’t just me.
+That was a complete team effort right there,” Seager said.
+“Absolutely grinded throughout that series.
+That was a test every single night.
+We’re up for the next one too.”

-The Dodgers matched an LCS record with their 16 homers, including clutch drives by Kiké Hernández and Cody Bellinger in Game 7.
+The Dodgers, who stay in Texas to play Tampa Bay in the World Series, matched an LCS record with their 16 homers.
+That included clutch drives by Kiké Hernández and Cody Bellinger in Game 7.

 There was a stretch of five consecutive plate appearances when Seager drove in a run — his last two at-bats in Game 2 and his first three in Game 3.
 That had only been done once before in the postseason, by Houston’s Carlos Beltran in 2004.